jserot/O2B/README.md

 ## Using

-Predefined hardware platforms are provided in the distribution.
+The concept of physical _target_ in OMicroB is replaced by that of _platform_ in O2B.

 A _platform_ is a combination of
 - a board (device type + peripherals)
 - a system configuration (Softcore CPU type and configuration, memory, interfaces, custom components/instructions, ...)
 - a _board support package_ (BSP)

+Each application, written in OCaml, and compiled to C code is intended to be run on a given platform.

+Predefined platforms are provided in the distribution.

 Instructions to design and implement new platforms for Altera/Intel boards are given in the directory `./platforms/quartus/Reeadme.md`.